Amit-Baviskar/Churn-Rate-Analysis-Power-BI-PwC-Task-2/README.md

 3. **Services Subscribed**:
    - 69.4% of churned customers have fiber optic internet, with DSL and no internet service accounting for lower churn percentages.
-   - 91% of churned customers use phone service, and a high percentage also subscribe to streaming services and device protection.
+   - 91% of churned customers use phone services, and a high percentage also subscribe to streaming services and device protection.

 4. **Churn Rate by Tenure**:
    - Customers with less than one year of tenure have the highest churn rate (45.29%), indicating that early engagement strategies may be necessary to retain new customers.